-Avoid unnecessary slowdowns caused by overuse of new activities where not appropriate.
+Avoid unnecessary slowdowns caused by overuse of new activities and fragments where not appropriate.

 Avoid excessively reading and writing of large files to disk.
-For example if you want to make a picture move from left to right, move the location of the ImageView, don't destroy the ImageView and make a new one at a new location reloading a 2-3MB photo every time.
+For example if you want to make a picture move from left side of the screen to the right, move the location of the ImageView, don't destroy the ImageView and make a new one at a new location reloading a 2-3MB photo.

 Make use of time while a user is idling.
 In an app that shows a user the top stories of the day from a website, load the data for story 2 while the user is reading story 1.
 It is very likely the next action from the user will be to click for the next story.
 This is better experience than having to wait for a download every time.